IW276/IW276WS20-P6/README.md

 sudo docker-compose up --build
 ```

-### Optional steps (for development):
+### Optional steps (for development)

-- Comment the model conversion from the docker image:
+- Comment the model conversion from the docker image

 After the inital conversion we store the converted image at the volume folder.
 For future docker builds you can use the previous converted model and safe build time.

-- Use the bash shell inside the container:
+- Use the bash shell inside the container

 Sometimes it is useful to use the bash shell to test new implementations or tweak parameters.
 Change the last line: